 A Healthcare Proxy becomes effective only when you require medical treatment and are unable to communicate with your physician.
 If you are later determined to be able to express your wishes, the Healthcare Proxy loses its power until you lose capacity again or die.

 “A well-written health care proxy can save a family the expense, time, and cost of a guardianship proceeding in the probate court.”

 A Healthcare Proxy document is sometimes compared to a Living Will.
 However, a Living Will is created to specifically establish your wishes as to life-prolonging treatments in the event of a terminal illness.
 A Healthcare Proxy and a Living Will go hand in hand to provide better security for your plans for the future.
-Contact us at Baker Law Group, PC at 800.701.0352 for a complimentary review of your Massachusetts Health Care proxy to make sure it will work for you when you need it.
+Read more about Living Wills.